Esri/map-collection-explorer/README.md

 #### Instructions

+1. Download and unzip the .zip file or clone the repository.
+2. Web-enable the directory.
+3. Access the .html page.
+4. Configure the parameters in the <a href="https://github.com/ChrisMahlke/explorer/blob/master/config/defaults.js" target="_blank">configuration file</a>.

 The configuration file can be found <a href="https://github.com/ChrisMahlke/explorer/blob/master/config/defaults.js" target="_blank">here</a>.

 The configuration options are listed below for each component of the application (header, sidebar, map, timeline).
 The parameter name is in quotations and the parameter's argument is in brackets.